basp-group/Faceted-HyperSARA/docs/source/default.rst

 .. mat:autoscript:: imaging.main_input_imaging

+Default values of the parameters listed below are included in ``imaging/default_parameters.json``.
+These will be utilised unless the user updates them directly or alternatively specifies them in :mat:scpt:`imaging.main_input_imaging`, in such case, they will be overwritten.

+.. admonition:: Global parameters

+    reg_flag_reweighting: true
+        Flag to activate the re-weighting procedure.
+    measop_flag_wproj: false
+        Flag to activate `w`-projection.
+    measop_flag_visibility_gridding: false
+        Flag to activate visibility gridding for data dimensionality reduction.
+    adjust_flag_noise: false
+        Flag to estimate the effective noise level on the fly, activate only when reliable noise estimates are not available.
+    data_flag_apply_imaging_weights: false
+        Flag to apply imaging weights to the data (such as uniform or Briggs, if available) and to incorporate them in the measurement operator.
+Natural weighting is adopted by default.
+    algo_flag_computeOperatorNorm: true
+        Flag to compute the spectral norm of the measurement operator.
+    algo_flag_saveOperatorNorm: true
+        Flag to save the spectral norm of the measurement operator.
+    algo_flag_solveMinimization: true
+        Flag to run imaging.
+    parcluster: "local"
+        Name of the parcluster profile.
+    preproc_filename_noise_std: []
+        Filename of the estimated noise level.
+    preproc_filename_cal_solutions: []
+        Filename of the DDE calibration kernels.
+    preproc_filename_model: []
+        Filename of the initial image estimate.

 Inner algorithmic parameters
 ----------------------------

 The parameters listed below, defined in the ``imaging/default_parameters.json`` file, specify the configuration in which the reweighting scheme and the primal-dual forward-backward (PDFB) algorithm are applied in the selected imaging approach.
+They also include the parameters involved in the `w`-projection to update the measurement operator, and the parameters involved in the estimation of the noise level on the fly in the PDFB algorithm, when available noise statistics are unreliable.

+Default values can be overwritten by providing the name of a new ``.json`` file to the :mat:scpt:`imaging.main_input_imaging` configuration script (see the variable ``json_filename``).
+Note that all the fields specified in ``imaging/default_parameters.json`` are required to be able to run the imaging pipeline.

 .. warning::
-    Users are encouraged to use the default values provided in ``imaging/default_parameters.json``, unless precisely aware of their impact on the reconstruction process.
+    The user is encouraged to use the default values provided in ``imaging/default_parameters.json`` (particularly the list provided below) unless precisely aware of their impact on the reconstruction process.

-Default values can be bypassed by providing the name of a new ``.json`` file to the :mat:scpt:`imaging.main_input_imaging` configuration script (see the variable ``json_filename`` in l.
-136).
-Note that all the fields specified in ``imaging/default_parameters.json`` are required to be able to run the imaging pipeline.

 .. admonition:: Reweighting scheme :cite:p:`Candes2009`

-    flag_reweighting : true
-        Flag indicating whether the reweighting scheme is activated or not. min_iter : 1
+    min_iter : 1
         Minimum number of reweighting iterations.
     max_iter : 10